 Purpose/Function of Education Tool: Blog surrounding teachers to use classroom activities, keep up to date with all things teaching, and a support system through relatable articles.

 Educational Tool Name: Nerdy Book Club

 Purpose/Function of Education Tool: Online book club to share your love for reading, including blog posts, a podcast, and more in recommending titles.
 It could be used to increase engagement in literacy or further engagement where it already exists in students.
 Podcast available here: https://nerdybookclub.wordpress.com/the-nerdy-bookcast/

 Educational Tool Name: KQED

-Purpose/Function of Education Tool: Offers a plethora of professional development and classroom resources, including a podcast, as well as fun and engaging interactive tools to get kids talking and reading about current events affecting their lives.
+Purpose/Function of Education Tool: Offers a plethora of online teacher professional development and classroom resources, including a podcast, as well as fun and engaging interactive tools to get kids talking and reading about current events affecting their lives.
 Focus on middle and high school classrooms.